RapidSoftwareSolutions/Marketplace-Zomato-Package/README.md

 [![](https://scdn.rapidapi.com/RapidAPI_banner.png)](https://rapidapi.com/package/Zomato/functions?utm_source=RapidAPIGitHub_ZomatoFunctions&utm_medium=button&utm_content=RapidAPI_GitHub)
 # Zomato Package
 Zomato APIs give you access to the freshest and most exhaustive information for over 1.5 million restaurants across 10,000 cities globally.
-With the Zomato APIs, you can : Search for restaurants by name, cuisine, or location; Display detailed information including ratings, location and cuisine;Use the Zomato Foodie Index to show great areas to dine in a city;
+With the Zomato APIs, you can : Search for restaurants by name, cuisine, or location; Display detailed information including ratings, location and cuisine;Use the Zomato Foodie Index to show great areas to dine in a city.
 * Domain: [www.zomato.com](https://www.zomato.com)
 * Credentials: apiKey